 This Week’s Instructor | Brittney Valdez

-“I hope to see you soon whether on a lesson, in a class, or on the social dance floor,” Brittney says.
-“Don’t be shy.
-If you have even the smallest desire to learn to dance, I challenge you to give dancing a try today.
-Please don’t put off learning for another minute.
-There is a lifetime of enjoyment waiting for you if you have the courage to take the first step.”
+“I hope to see you soon whether on a lesson, in a class, or on the social dance floor.
+Remember, coordination and rhythm can be taught, so don’t let comments that you have ‘two left feet’ or ‘no rhythm’’discourage you.
+There is a lifetime of enjoyment waiting for you if you have the courage to take the first step on the dance floor.”